vmware-archive/nsxraml/md-version/nsxvapi.md

 Release | Modification
 --------|-------------
 6.2.4 | Method updated.
 Parameter **generationNumberObjects** added.
+6.2.4 | Method updated.
 Clusters not configured for firewall are excluded from the status output.

 ### /4.0/firewall/globalroot-0/status/layer3sections/{sectionID}
 Working with a Specific Layer 3 Section Status